DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 With these features Conan provides a very strong build-avoidance solution at a component level, not just individual objects/targets.
-With the build system integration, object build-avoidance technologies can still be inegrated as well.
+With the build system integration, object build-avoidance technologies can still be integrated as well.
 That's beyond the scope of this demo however.

 Using versioned packages still leaves a lot of room for optimization.
 Downloading pre-built binary packages requires significant network I/O, and only partially helps manage storage use in supporting multiple developer or CI workspaces.
-One fundamental limtation of Conan's package cache is that [it does not support concurrency](https://github.com/conan-io/conan/issues/15840).
+One fundamental limitation of Conan's package cache is that [it does not support concurrency](https://github.com/conan-io/conan/issues/15840).
 Given enough developer workspaces or CI builds trying to share a local Conan cache, we *will* run into race conditions eventually, resulting